 There are strong trade linkages between Canada and the US.
 Table 2 shows that at the national level, a significant amount of goods are traded back and forth between the two countries.
 At the territorial level, Yukon, maintains the strongest trade relationship with the US, Alaska in particular.
 This is likely due to the territory’s proximity to the US/Alaskan border and the port in Skagway, AK.
 The Northwest Territories (NWT) has the second largest trade economy with the US/Alaska, although it is significantly smaller and only consists of exports.
 Nunavut has the smallest trade relationship with the US and did not have any trade exchanges with Alaska in 2016.

 Data source: Statistics Canada, 16 February 2018.
-(Note: Merchandise trade includes extractive natural resources)
+(Note: Merchandise trade includes extractive natural resources.
+These figures are for domestic exports only and not re-exports.)

 Territorial trade at the pan-Arctic level tells a similar story.
 Indeed, Canada has ongoing trade relations with the other Arctic states, regardless of when the free trade agreements (or lack thereof) came into effect.
 Table 3 breaks down the volume of merchandise trade for 2016 by country and territory.